chrisbrejon/OpenDRT-OCIO-Config/README.md

 For those curious out there, a few things about the config:
 - Reference color space is XYZ which is the base of all colourimetry
-- One may add easily colorspaces such as ACEScg or ACES2065-1 if needed
+- An inverse of the View Transform has been provided even though openDRT does not invert perfectly (it was never Jed's goal anyway)
-- One also may add several displays for HDR output if needed (such as P3 D65 PQ)
+- One may easily add several displays for HDR output if needed (such as P3 D65 PQ)

-But I didn't do such thing because my goal was to provide a simple OCIOv1 config in its most essential form.
+My goal was to provide a simple OCIOv1 config (14 megabytes!) in its most essential form, so CG artists can create the most amazing pictures with it.